 - While the meringue is cooling, prepare the chocolate sauce.
 In a heavy-bottomed saucepan, over a low flame, melt the butter, chocolate, and sugar together until thoroughly melted.
 Stir rapidly off of the heat to cool.

 - Prepare a shallow cake pan.
 Lightly cover the bottom and sides with a non-stick cooking spray.
 Gently dust with flour or unsweetened baker’s cocoa.

 - Remove the meringue and, while folding with even strokes, add the sauce quickly but gently.
 Incorporate fully but leaving small, lighter streaks within.
 Immediately fill the prepared pan.

 - Cook in a pre-heated oven, at 325 degrees F, for 25 – 35 minutes.
 Test regularly for doneness with a toothpick or cake needle.
-Cake is finished when it begins to pull from the sides of the pan or when needle runs clean.
+The cake is finished when it begins to pull from the sides of the pan or when the needle runs clean.

 - Prep.
 Time = 10 minutes

 - Bake Time = 25-35 minutes